Warp (Warhammer 40,000)

 In appearance, the Warp was a mirror dimension that consisted of pure energy in opposition to the material plane.
 It was known by a number of names that included the Empyrean, the Immaterium, the Aether, the Sea of Souls, the Realm of Chaos, Warpspace and so on.

-Its existence is fuelled by the emotions and souls of all sentient beings in the Materium.
+Its existence was fuelled by the emotions and souls of all sentient beings in the Materium.

 Locations within the Warp included: